Frequently Asked Questions

 Why are my allergies worse some days than others?

-Several factors affect daily symptom severity:
+Several factors affect day-to-day symptom severity:

-• The priming effect - repeated exposure makes your immune system more reactive over time
+- The priming effect — repeated exposure makes your immune system more reactive over time

-Check our Understanding Pollen Counts guide for more details.
+See our Understanding Pollen Counts guide for more details.

 Can allergies develop later in life?